AlexDzSt/Panel_Lavadora_Mejorado/README.md

 # Required Components

+To implement this project using the specified devices, follow the steps below to configure and connect each component, and then integrate them with the provided code:

 Microcontroller Board (2): - A microcontroller board Raspberry Pi Pico and a Raspberry Pi Pico W.

 7-Segment LED display (1): - A seven-segment LED display module.